 If you foundation has cracks it is time to contact a foundation expert to diagnose the cause and severity of these cracks.
 This analysis will also let you know if you are in the need for foundation repair.

 The nature of the crack will determine the best mode of foundation repair or waterproofing that is needed to solve the problem.
-Possible solutions include underpinning, crack injection, wall plate anchors, helical tiebacks, drainage and gutter or downspout repairs.
+Possible solutions include underpinning, crack injection, wall plate anchors, helical tiebacks, carbon fiber staples or drainage and gutter or downspout repairs.
 Often times water is often blamed for a structural issue – i.e. after a foundation has settled cracks will open and water will find a way into the living space.
 The lack of water can often be the cause of structural issues that do not get noticed until the wet season arrives and water starts infiltrating the foundation.

 Water often causes foundation problems also and repairing the foundation without solving the real problem – water, can lead to future problems.
 This is often the case with standing water in the yard due to poor drainage.
 Hydrostatic pressure can build behind an otherwise stable wall and cause movement of this wall.